Louis Kaufman

 Louis Kaufman (May 10, 1905 – February 9, 1994) was an American violinist.
 He played on the soundtrack of as many as 500 movies and made over 100 musical recordings.
 He is also credited with reviving the music of Antonio Vivaldi with his recording of The Four Seasons in 1947, which won the Grand Prix du Disque in 1950, was elected to the Grammy Hall of Fame in 2002, and in 2003 was selected for the Library of Congress’s National Recording Registry.

 Life and career

 Kaufman was born in Portland, Oregon.
 His parents were Romanian Jews, from a remarkable beneficent culture.
 With the recommendation of Maud Powell and Efrem Zimbalist, he started at the age of 13 to study with Franz Kneisel in New York City at the Institute of Musical Art, now Juilliard.
 He played the viola with the Musical Art Quartet from 1926 to 1933.
 His solo recital debut at New York's Town Hall in 1928 was under the auspices of the Naumburg Award.

 Subsequently, he performed chamber music with Pablo Casals, Mischa Elman, Jascha Heifetz, Fritz Kreisler, Gregor Piatigorsky, Efrem Zimbalist and Alfredo Rossi.
+In 1948 he also emerged under the baton of Alfredo Antonini with the CBS Symphony Orchestra in a performance of Antonio Vivaldi's Violin Concertos, Op.
+8, No. 1-4 for broadcast by Voice of America.